BorisPolonsky/dify-helm/charts/dify/README.md

       existingClaim: "your-pvc-name"
 ```
 #### Environment Variables
-This chart automatically manages envrionment variables for data persistence, service discovery and database connection etc. under the hood.
+This chart automatically manages environment variables for data persistence, service discovery and database connection etc. under the hood.
 To apply additional environment variables or override existing ones, refer to `extraEnv` section for each component:
 ```yaml
 # values.yaml
 ...